 Social media is worthless.
-We hear this too often from individuals who don’t fully understands the digital space and from prospects with unrealistic expectations.
-One of the biggest challenges for Vox Communications is to manage expectations clients and prospects have about what social media can do for them.
+We hear this too often from individuals who don’t fully understand the digital space and from prospects with unrealistic expectations.
+One of our biggest challenges is to manage expectations clients and prospects have about what social media can do for them.
 The reality is that it’s difficult to establish any valuable connection in a 40 character world.
 As the social media space becomes more crowded it’s difficult to stand out.

 We have these conversations often with new businesses and entrepreneurs.
 You would think it goes without saying but it still bears repeating; “Do your research.”
 Before you begin to invest heavily in any marketing campaign, search the landscape and find the leaders in the space.
 If there aren’t any, as we’ve mentioned before, that may not be because nobody thought about that idea before, but rather that the idea is not tenable.
 And if there are other people in that space how established are they?
 In other words did somebody else “get to the party first and is everybody already dancing?”

 Social media works because that’s where virtually all of your audience is.
 But posting generic search engine optimized posts once, three times a week, or even daily is not enough to reach above the noise.
 In many cases posting every day for six months also will not be effective in generating widespread interest in your cause, product, or service.
 But that doesn’t make it worthless.
 In small markets with little or no competition we find that it takes 18-24 months for an organic only message to take hold.
 “Organic” equals posts only and no media spend.
 Understanding that Google and Facebook make their money from ads, it stands to reason that it will take longer to build buzz for your brand if you don’t spend any money with them.
 The algorithms are built that way.